 The College provides the Foundation with office space and furniture and equipment without charge.
 The Executive Director and staff of the Foundation are employed by the College without compensation from the Foundation and the Financial Services Department of the College also provides accounting processing services to the Foundation.
-In connection with the personnel and services provided by the College, the Foundation recognized contributed services revenue and related offsetting expense in the amount of \$478,385 and \$497,277 for the years ended June 30, 2023 and 2022, respectively.
+In connection with the personnel and services provided by the College, the Foundation recognized contributed services revenue and related offsetting expense in the amount of \$650,124 and \$478,385 for the years ended June 30, 2024 and 2023, respectively.
 Included in these amounts are payments to outside vendors/contractors for advisory services and other expenses supporting the Foundation.

+Contributions of services are recognized as revenue at their estimated fair value only when the services received create or enhance nonfinancial assets or require specialized skills possessed by the individuals providing the service and the service would typically need to be purchased if not donated.
+The services are valued by calculating the direct personnel costs incurred by the College in providing the contributed services.
 No amounts have been reflected in the financial statements for donated services, which do not create or enhance nonfinancial assets or which do not require specialized skills; however, time and resources have been contributed by volunteers in furtherance of the Foundation's mission.

 Substantially all program expenses included in the statements of activities are reimbursed to the College as the result of College payments on behalf of the Foundation.
-Accordingly, the balances "Due to The Metropolitan Community College" on the statements of financial position of \$658,656 and \$334,968 at June 30, 2023 and 2022, respectively, represent amounts due to the College not yet reimbursed at year-end.
+Accordingly, the balances "Due to The Metropolitan Community College" on the statements of financial position of \$1,892,696 and \$658,656 at June 30, 2024 and 2023, respectively, represent amounts due to the College not yet reimbursed at year-end.